cybercongress/cybercongress/todo/delegation_strategy/README.md

 ## Cost optimization

 Each hero decides which commission he wants to grab from their delegators.
-This mechanics provides resources for heroes to maintain their nodes in a high-reliability way.
-But, some heroes skip this simple rule and keep zero-fee validators online for some kind of advertisement.
+The mechanics provides resources for heroes to maintain their nodes in a highly reliable way.
+Some heroes skip this simple rule and keep zero-fee validators online for some kind of advertisement.
 On the other hand, some of the validators increase their commission rates up to 100%.
 Both of these cases are not encouraged.
 The distribution function for cost endorsement will be:

 ```python
 def get_cost_optimization_endorsement(